2024 Scholarships - Greene County | CampusReel

 2024 Greene County Scholarships

 Greene County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 15% of Greene County residents in Ohio over the age of 25 have graduated with a professional degree - 27% have completed high school.
+Despite high costs, 22% of Greene County residents in Tennessee over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Greene County residents in Ohio will continue to need help paying for college.
-4,591 men and 3,960 women are enrolled in grades 9-12 while 9,004 men 10,105 women are currently undergraduates in college.
+It’s clear that Greene County residents in Tennessee will continue to need help paying for college.
+1,646 men and 1,432 women are enrolled in grades 9-12 while 705 men 1,051 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Greene County residents and can help pay for school in a variety of ways.
 Greene County scholarships, whether they are exclusively available to Greene County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Greene County residents.

 How much total award money and scholarships are available for Greene County residents?